shah0150/MAD9145-W21/docs/assignments/test-results.md

 * Organize and rank findings – Ensure the most important findings get the most attention.
 * Bring the data to life – Use direct quotes, videos, etc.
 * Include positive findings to help morale and to make sure the good parts are preserved.
-* Choose the right format for your audience: slides or word document
+* Choose the right format for your audience: slides or texts.

 ## References